dulwichpsycotherapy/website/faq.md

     		<div class="row">
     		  <div class="6u 12u$(small)">
     		      <h3 class="altcoldark mdownf mup">Is it safe to see a Trainee Psychotherapist?</h3>
-    		      <p class="mdownf">The BPC trainings require trainees, who do not already have a mental health qualification for example, psychiatrists, doctors, nurses, psychologists or social workers, to demonstrate clinical experience.</p>
+    		      <p class="mdownf">All of BPC trainings require trainees, who do not already have a mental health qualification for example, psychiatrists, doctors, nurses, psychologists or social workers, to demonstrate sufficient clinical experience.</p>
     		      <p class="mdownf">Students are also supervised weekly by experienced training psychotherapists.</p>
     		  </div>
     			<div class="6u 12u$(small)">